danomatika/ofxLua/README.md

 See https://github.com/danomatika/ofxLua and the [Openframeworks Forum post](http://forum.openframeworks.cc/index.php?topic=6493.0) for documentation

-**TODO: need to update for SWIG & LuaJIT**

 Description
 -----------

 ofxLua is an Open Frameworks addon for running a Lua embedded scripting interpreter within an OpenFrameworks application.
-Using the luabind library, C++ functions and classes can be bound to the lua api allowing them to be called within a lua script.
+Using the SWIG (Simple Wrapper and Interface Generator) tool, C++ functions and classes can be bound to the Lua api allowing them to be called within a Lua script.
 This is useful in separating the upper level logic from the lower level application and is utilized in numerous video games and applications.

 In addition, ofxLua provides bindings for the OpenFrameworks API.